Interplay between Markovianity and Progressive Quenching: PQ in Non-Markovian models

 \subsubsection{Original Choi-Huberman model and its steady state}

 The starting model is the one introduced by Choi and Huberman in 1985 \cite{choi1985collective}.

-In their model the interactions between spins have a delay $\tau$ with respect to the instantaneous ones, i.e. each spin at $t$ "sees" the other spins at $(t-\tau).$ The probability of flipping of the spin $s_{i}$ reads:
+In their model, the interactions between spins have a delay $\tau$, i.e. each spin at time $t$ "sees" the other spins at time $(t-\tau).$ The probability of flipping of the spin $s_{i}$ reads:

 with $E_{i}$ being defined by Eq.(\ref{eq:defEi}).
 Except for the limit of the Glauber model \cite{glauber1963time} with $\tau=0,$ the steady state distribution should break the detailed balance because $\tau>0$ invalidates the time-reversal symmetry.
-We characterize the irreversibility by the non-dimensionalized parameter, $a \equiv {\tau}/{\varepsilon}.$ Throughout this section (\ref{sec:Choi_ Huberman}) the numerical simulation based on (\ref{eq:CH-dt}) is done with the time mesh $dt/\varepsilon=0.1$ for $a\ge 1$ and $dt=0.05$ for $a<1.$ In the Appendix \ref{an:22CH} we show analytically that the steady state depends on the kinetic parameter, $\varepsilon$ (via $a$), for the system with 2 spins.
-We recall that the canonical equilibrium, i.e. $a=0,$ is independent of $\varepsilon.$ Numerically, we show in Fig.\ref{fig:non-Markov-CH}(a) how the steady state distribution of the system with 8 spins depends on the irreversibility parameter $a.$ We see that the larger the value of $a,$ the more paramagnetic (unimodal) the system behaves as compared with the bimodal distribution with Markovian limit, $a=0.$ Intuitively, when the delay $\tau$ is augmented, the cooperative fluctuations among the spins are lessened.
+We characterize the irreversibility by the non-dimensionalized parameter, $a \equiv {\tau}/{\varepsilon}.$ Throughout this section (\ref{sec:Choi_ Huberman}), the numerical simulation based on (\ref{eq:CH-dt}) is done with the time mesh $dt/\varepsilon=0.1$ for $a\ge 1$ and $dt=0.05$ for $a<1.$ In Appendix \ref{an:22CH}, we show analytically that the steady state depends on the kinetic parameter, $\varepsilon$ (via $a$), for the system with two spins.
+We recall that the canonical equilibrium, i.e. $a=0,$ is independent of $\varepsilon.$ Numerically, we show in Fig.\ref{fig:non-Markov-CH}(a) how the steady state distribution of the system with eight spins depends on the irreversibility parameter $a.$ We see that the larger the value of $a,$ the more paramagnetic (unimodal) the system behaves as compared with the bimodal distribution with Markovian limit, $a=0.$ Intuitively, when the delay $\tau$ is augmented, the cooperative fluctuations among the spins are lessened.